What is Statistics?

 Statistics is a term that is derived from the Latin word “status,” which means a group of figures that are used to represent information about a human interest.
 It refers to the technique that is developed for the purpose of collecting, reviewing, analyzing, and drawing conclusions from quantified data.
 The data obtained is then used in the decision-making process.

 Financial Analysts use statistical methods to analyze, evaluate, and summarize large volumes of data into a mathematical form that is useful.
 Statistics is applied in numerous disciplines such as business, social sciences, manufacturing, psychology, etc.

 Types of Statistics

-The study of statistics is grouped into two main categories, and they include descriptive and inferential statistics.
+The study of statistics is grouped into two main categories.
+They include descriptive and inferential statistics.

 1. Descriptive statistics

 Descriptive statistics describe the basic features of a population and how the data is organized.
-It allows analysts to see the characteristics of a data and make sense of that data.
-For example, if a computer shop sells electronic devices, and out of the 1,000 electronic devices in the shop, 300 are laptops.
+This enables analysts to see the characteristics of data and make sense of that data.
+For example, assume a computer shop sells electronic devices, and out of the 1,000 electronic devices sold, 300 are laptops.
 With this data, one description of the data would be 30% of the sample represents laptops.